9 Unbelievable Facts About Urchins

 Clownfish will dance around the flower urchin, lightly brushing itself against the spines.

-You might be wondering why they choose to do this and the reason is so they can eat the parasites that live on the flower urchin.
+You might wonder why they choose to do this and the reason is so they can eat the parasites that live on the flower urchin.

 Urchins make for a tasty snack, not just for animals but humans too.